ArkScript-lang/Ark/README.md

 ## Copyright and Licence information

-Copyright (c) 2019-2026 Lexy Plateau.
+Copyright © 2019-2026 Lexy Plateau.
 All rights reserved.

 ### Using ArkScript in your company

 I (Lexy Plateau) am working pretty much alone on this project, and I try to do my best to leave it as bug free and as performant as possible.
 However, this is a side project for which I'm currently **not paid** to work on, thus I can't fix every bug or address every feature request in a timely manner.

 Please reach out either by email (lexplt.dev@gmail.com) or via a [discussion](https://github.com/orgs/ArkScript-lang/discussions) before using the language in a company project, so that we can set up a support contract.
-If you don't want to set up a contract, your issues and support requests won't be prioritized (and possibly left unanswered).
+If you don't want to set up a contract, your issues and support requests won't be prioritised (and possibly left unanswered).